AlexPullen91/GameReviews/README.md

 * Writing the API search function presented a host of niggly issues that mostly centered on determining which keys or values I needed to access in order to get the right information.
     * One little headscratcher that took a while was how to get the data from a game when there was more than one genre, platform or release date.
     * After much printing() and googling I realised that because I had an array of dicts I needed to loop through it whilst specifying the key 'name'.
-    * After a bit of trial and error my eureka moment was born from this piece of code:
+    * After a bit of trial and error my eureka moment came from this piece of code:

             genreNames = []
             for name in genres: